-Note this recommendation that this value should be set to lee than the SSO Session tidle value.
+Note this recommendation that this value should be set to lest minut the SSO Session tidle value.
 Access Token Lifespan 5 Minutes 🔻 0 It is recommended for this valu e to be shorter than the SSO session idle timeout: 30 minutes Access Token Lifespan For Implicit Flow 7 1 Hours - Client Login Timeout 1 Minutes 🔻

-Figure 16: Access Token Lifespan
+Figure 14: Access Token Lifespan

-11. In the Keyfactor Identity Provider Administration Console, browse to Users.
-Click Add user to add at least one new user to be granted administrative permissions in Keyfactor Command during the Keyfactor Command installation.
+In the Keyfactor Identity Provider Administration Console, browse to Users.
+Click Create new user to add at least one new user to be granted administrative permissions in Keyfactor Command during the Keyfactor Command installation.